koajs/koa/Readme.md

 The middleware signature changed between v1.x and v2.x.
 The older signature is deprecated.

-**Old signature middleware support will be removed in v3**
+**Old signature middleware support has been removed in v3**

-Please see the [Migration Guide](docs/migration.md) for more information on upgrading from v1.x and using v1.x middleware with v2.x.
+Please see the [Migration Guide from v2.x to v3.x](docs/migration-v2-to-v3.md) for information on upgrading from v2.x to v3.x, and the [Migration Guide from v1.x to v2.x](docs/migration-v1-to-v2.md) for information on upgrading from v1.x to v2.x.

 ## Context, Request and Response